SafeRL-Lab/Safe-MARL-in-Autonomous-Driving/README.md

-# Constrained Stackelberg Q-learning and MADDPG
+# Safe MARL in Autonomous Driving

 This is a pytorch implementation of Constrained Stackelberg Q-learning(discrete action) and Constrained Stackelberg MADDPG(continuous action).
 These algorithms are proposed by incorporating the Stackelberg model into Deep Q-learning and MADDPG, and leveraging the Lagrangian multiplier method to deal with the safety constraints.
 The highway environments used in our experiments are modified from [highway-env](https://github.com/Farama-Foundation/HighwayEnv).